LvanWissen/poolparty-backup-action/README.md

 * `project-name`
 * `target-filepath`

+:warning: For the `target-filepath` variable, it assumes that this file is already present in the repository and therefore tracked in the git version tree.
+This can also be an empty file to start with.

-You can do so by using the `width` keyword in the actions steps:
+You can specify these variables by using the `width` keyword in the actions steps:

 ```yaml
 steps: